 DETAIL BY CITY

 |MEDIAN SALES PRICE||AVG.
 DOM|

-Williamson’s Average Sales Price in August was an increase over LY.
+Williamson’s Average Sales Price in October was a 12.8% increase over LY.